foulger2019/rock_paper_scissors/Rock Paper Scissors/en/step_3.md

 ---task---

 Create a new variable: `results`.
-At the moment, this variable can be equal to "Win".
+At the moment, this variable should be equal to "Win".
 The variable will update with each play as we set up the rules.

 ```
 results = "Win"